 Finally, I went to see a lactation consultant at the hospital.

 I wasn’t too keen on this as I had heard horror stories from friends about these breastfeeding nazis that essentially tell you to stop being such a damn baby and feed your child as nature intended and send you home with a “breast is best” brochure.
-I think I actually wore pajama pants to the appointment as this was day six of my living hell and I was looking like a worn out bowling alley whore.
+I think I actually wore pajama pants to the appointment as this was day six of my living hell and I was looking like a worn out bowling alley drunk.

 She came in weighed my son and told me he was gaining weight then asked me to show me how I fed him.
 I whipped out my boob because, at that point, she was the only one in the free world who hadn’t seen my tits.
 (On a side note, I think it’s so unfair that when you’re the most embarrassed about nursing it’s when you’re the least experienced at it so you have to strip down to your torso, use two hands and a pillow just to do it.)
 Anyhoo, she took a look and said “You’re doing a great job.
 Your latch is perfect, you just need to get used to it.
 It’s never easy in the beginning.”